Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-ledger.md

 ![Displaying the Ledger account in the list](../../assets/ledger/ledger-balance.png)

-You can now use this account to interact with AXIALunar on [AXIACoin-JS Apps UI][apps] and it will prompt your ledger for confirmation when you initiate a transaction.
+You can now use this account to interact with AXIALunar on [AXIA-JS Apps UI][apps] and it will prompt your ledger for confirmation when you initiate a transaction.

 ### Confirming the Address on your Device